top of page

 No, there is no specific certification required for therapy dogs.
 Most organizations ask that you pass the Canine Good Citizen (CGC) test, which we can provide.

-Our therapy dog plan will begin with an evaluation of your dog's training level and, if necessary, placement in one of our training programs.
+Our therapy dog plan will begin with evaluating your dog's training level and, if necessary, placement in one of our training programs.
 After your dog passes our skills test and graduates from the program, they will be eligible to take the CGC test.

 Can you guarantee that my dog will pass the CGC test?